Skip to main content

 Party Identification — Full legal name and address of the employer (household), and full legal name, address, and contact information of the domestic worker.
 Employment start date.

 Duties and Functions — Primary type of domestic work (housekeeping, childcare, elder care, cooking, gardening, mixed) and detailed itemized list of specific duties and responsibilities.
-A clear and comprehensive duty description prevents disputes about the scope of work and reduces the risk of claims that the employer unilaterally expanded the worker's duties beyond what was agreed.
+A clear and thorough duty description prevents disputes about the scope of work and reduces the risk of claims that the employer unilaterally expanded the worker's duties beyond what was agreed.

 Work Schedule — Days worked per week, total weekly hours, typical daily hours, and rest periods.
 Domestic workers in Quebec are entitled to at least 32 consecutive hours of rest per week (LNT art.
 78).
 The schedule should distinguish between regular hours, on-call hours (for live-in arrangements), and any expected flexibility.